rapiddweller/rapiddweller-benerator-ce/doc/extending_benerator.md

 * **Generator** generates attribute data or entities with specific characteristics

-* **Sequence** lets you define own random or sequence algorithms
+* **Sequence** lets you define your own random or sequence algorithms

-* **WeightFunction** allows you to provide a weight function which determines the probability of a certain value.
+* **WeightFunction** allows you to provide a weight function that determines the probability of a certain value.

-* **CumulativeDistributionFunction** allows you to provide a weight function which determines the probability of a certain value.
+* **CumulativeDistributionFunction** allows you to provide a weight function that determines the probability of a certain value.

 * **Converter** converts data of one type to another and can be used to support custom data classes, data formats or message formats.

 * **Validator** validates previously defined data and tells if it is valid.
 This is useful for low-knowledge data generation where you have e.g. a validation library or system but little knowledge how to construct valid data.
-In this case you can generate random data and let the validator decide, which to accept.
+In this case, you can generate random data and let the validator decide, which to accept.

 * **Consumer** receives the generated data and is typically used to store it in a file or system.